-This super simple DIY Hummingbird Food Recipe uses TWO ingredients and will have the hummingbirds stopping by your hummingbird feeder all day long.
+This super simple DIY Hummingbird Food Recipe uses TWO ingredients to make a homemade nectar that will have the hummingbirds stopping by your hummingbird feeder all day long.

 Hummingbirds are beautiful and fascinating creatures.

 They are also amazing pollinators, making them a commodity to any garden.

 Hummingbirds need a lot of food to provide them with enough energy for flying.
 Flapping their wings at such a high rate can be draining on these beautiful creatures.

 In the early spring when hummingbirds make their way back north they can struggle to find food with few flowers in bloom.

 Setting out a hummingbird feeder is a great way to provide them with food so they can continue to thrive.

 The sugar helps provide them with plenty of energy while giving them all-important water.